jamonholmgren/ProMotion/README.md

 [![Build Status](https://img.shields.io/travis/infinitered/ProMotion.svg?style=flat)](https://travis-ci.org/infinitered/ProMotion)
 [![Code Climate](https://img.shields.io/codeclimate/github/infinitered/ProMotion.svg?style=flat)](https://codeclimate.com/github/infinitered/ProMotion)

-ProMotion is maintained by [Infinite Red](http://infinite.red), a web and mobile development company based in Portland, OR and San Francisco, CA.
+ProMotion was created by [Infinite Red](http://infinite.red), a web and mobile development company based in Portland, OR and San Francisco, CA. While you're welcome to use ProMotion, please note that we rely on the community to maintain it.
+We are happy to merge pull requests and release new versions but are no longer driving primary development.

 ## iPhone Apps, Ruby-style